Home > Residents > Culture, Leisure & Sports > Travelling outside Hong Kong > Travelling outside Hong Kong

 Before leaving Hong Kong you will need a valid travel document, usually an HKSAR passport or Document of Identity for Visa Purposes (Doc/I).
 Both of these documents are now issued with embedded contactless chips that contain the holder's personal data and photograph.
 If you have a travel plan but do not have a valid travel document, please apply early.

-Over 130 countries or territories have granted visa-free access or visa-on-arrival to HKSAR passport holders.
+The list of countries and territories currently offering visa-free access or visa-on-arrival to HKSAR passport is available through the following link.
 If your destination is not among these countries or territories, you should contact the relevant consulates or the travel agency to ascertain the visa requirements for your visit.

 Whether you are planning your trip for pleasure, business or to work outside Hong Kong, there are a few points you should note.
 If you are planning to work outside Hong Kong, the Interactive Employment Service of the Labour Department provides information on working in the Mainland and Macau, and the working holiday scheme with Australia, New Zealand, Ireland, Germany and Japan.